Life can get in the way sometimes and might affect your studies. Don't worry, we can help!

 You can also access a range of study skills advice and study support from Information Services.
 Power Hours operate through the academic year, with help in citing, referencing, academic writing and finding information, just some of the workshops available.
 More information is available here.

-If something happens that affects your studies, then it may be best to tell the university about it.
-You can speak with either your personal tutor or your course director.
-To apply you'll need a Mitigating Circumstances Form available online here or from your School Office.
+If something happens that affects your studies, then you need to tell the university about it as soon as possible.
+You can speak with either your personal tutor or your course director for advice, but you'll also need to complete a Mitigating Circumstances Form available online here or in paper form from your School Office.

 It is really important that the University knows about any Mitigating Circumstances when they arise - otherwise, if you later wish to appeal on the basis of these circumstances, you will have to provide a good reason as to why you did not report them earlier.
 If you have already taken an assessment but your Board of Examiners has not yet met to confirm your results, then there should still be time to submit a Mitigating Circumstances form.